quii/learn-go-with-tests/reading-files.md

 Pretend you're working with your friend to create some blog software.
 The idea is an author will write their posts in markdown with some metadata at the top of the file.
 On startup the web server will read a folder to create some `Post`s and then a separate `NewHandler` function will use them as a datasource for the blog's webserver.

-We've been asked to create the package that converts a given folder of blog posts and return the collection of `Post`s.
+We've been asked to create the package that converts a given folder of blog post files into a collection of `Post`s.

 ### Example data